Delaware Canal State Park

-Delaware Canal State Park is an 830 acre Pennsylvania state park in Bucks and Northampton Counties in Pennsylvania.
+Delaware Canal State Park is a 59 mi Pennsylvania state park in Bucks and Northampton counties in Pennsylvania.
 The main attraction of the park is the Delaware Canal which runs parallel to the Delaware River between Easton and Bristol.

 The Delaware River is the longest free-flowing river east of the Mississippi River in the United States.
 It serves as a major migration path for American Shad and waterfowl.
 A visitor center is located at New Hope and the park management office is located in Upper Black Eddy.
 Within the park are two designated natural areas: Nockamixon Cliffs and River Islands.
 Recreational opportunities include hiking, biking, cross-country skiing along the towpath, fishing in the canal and river, and canal boat rides.

 Delaware Canal State Park was chosen by the Pennsylvania Department of Conservation and Natural Resources (DCNR) and its Bureau of Parks as one of the "25 Must-See Pennsylvania State Parks".

 The Delaware Canal State Park frequently floods.
 The path was restored recently but was washed out again due to flooding in April 2011.
 Canal paths for the Delaware and Raritan Canal on the New Jersey side of the Delaware have not suffered the same damage.